bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 Pubkey scripts are created by spenders who have little interest what that script does.
 Receivers do care about the script conditions and, if they want, they can ask spenders to use a particular pubkey script.
 Unfortunately, custom pubkey scripts are less convenient than short Bitcoin addresses and there was no standard way to communicate them between programs prior to widespread implementation of the now deprecated `BIP70 <https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki>`__ Payment Protocol discussed later.

-To solve these problems, pay-to-script-hash (:term:`P2SH <P2SH address>`) transactions were created in 2012 to let a spender create a pubkey script containing a hash of a second script, the :term:`redeem script <Redeem script>`.
+To solve these problems, pay-to-script-hash (:term:`P2SH <P2SH address>`) transactions were created in 2012 to let a spender create a pubkey script containing a hash of a second script, the :term:`redeem script`.

 The basic P2SH workflow, illustrated below, looks almost identical to the P2PKH workflow.
 Bob creates a redeem script with whatever script he wants, hashes the redeem script, and provides the redeem script hash to Alice.
 Alice creates a P2SH-style output containing Bob’s redeem script hash.